debolina696/debolina696/README.md

-## Hi there 👋
+ Hi there 👋
-💼 Currently working as an MIS Analyst, transforming raw business data into actionable insights for management decision-making.
+💼 Currently working as an MIS Analyst in an E- Commerce company , transforming raw business data into actionable insights for management decision-making.
 🔍 I work on end-to-end data analysis projects including:
 	•	📈 Sales Analysis
 	•	🎯 Achievement vs Target Tracking